 You Spin me Right Round Baby, Right Round

-Having completed the series on MVVM, the next few post will feature some of the controls I’ve developed to complement the standard WPF classes.
+Having completed the series on MVVM, the next few post will feature some of the controls that I’ve developed to complement the standard WPF classes.

 The first is relatively simple – a busy spinner (otherwise known as a progress ring).
 There are already many implementations of this type of control published, but I’ve come across quite a few that either consume way too much in the way of system resources, or fail to switch off when they are no longer active / displayed.